-Richard Wershe Jr., "White Boy Rick," was 14-years-old when the FBI enlisted him as an informant.
+Richard Wershe Jr., popularly known as "White Boy Rick," was 14-years-old when the FBI enlisted him as an informant.

 Richard Wershe Jr. was arrested in his home in 1988 with 17 pounds of cocaine.
 He was 17-years-old.
 Reporters and the police broadcast the young, baby-face all over the news with headlines that called him the leader of a drug cartel.
 Wershe, the police claimed, was a dangerous cocaine godfather known to his underlings as “White Boy Rick”.